Hurricane Ida remnants pummel New York, northeastern US | DW | 02.09.2021

 The rains caused floods and sent New York City into a state of emergency, as the storm carried into New England with threats of more tornadoes.

-New York's FDR Drive, a major artery on the east side of Manhattan, and the Bronx River Parkway were underwater by late Wednesday evening.
+New York's FDR Drive, a major artery on the east side of Manhattan, along with the Bronx River Parkway, were underwater by late Wednesday evening.

-Subway stations and tracks became so flooded that the Metropolitan Transportation Authority suspended all service, and videos posted online showed subway riders standing on seats in cars filled with water.
-Streets and apartments were under up to a meter of water in some places, and over 5,000 homes were left without power.
+Subway stations and tracks were inundated to the point where the Metropolitan Transportation Authority suspended all service, and videos posted online showed subway riders standing on seats in cars filled with water.
+Streets and apartments were under up to 1 meter (3 feet) of water in some places, and more than 5,000 homes were left without power.

 "We're enduring an historic weather event tonight with record breaking rain across the city, brutal flooding and dangerous conditions on our roads," New York Mayor Bill de Blasio tweeted.